3devo/3devoUpdate/src/avrdudess/README-binary.md

    be separately supplied.
  - Click upload

+After this, the software update is complete.
+The rest of this file contains instructions for Linux and OSX only.

 Using Linux or OSX
 ==================
 For Linux and OSX, no graphical tool is available, but the firmware upload can be done using a terminal.
 Note that these instructions were not tested on OSX.

 Serial port
 -----------